Get A Quote

 Bilateral APA

 A Bilateral APA involves the Indian taxpayer, CBDT, and the tax authority of the counterpart jurisdiction.
 It eliminates the risk of double taxation by aligning the agreed pricing methodology across both countries.
-India currently has active bilateral programmes with Australia, Canada, Denmark, Japan, Singapore, the United Kingdom, and the United States.
+India currently has active bilateral programmes with 13 treaty partners, including Australia, Canada, Denmark, Japan, Singapore, South Korea, the United Kingdom, the United States, Finland, Sweden, France, Indonesia, and Ireland.

 Multilateral APA